 Before you settle on a testing date, make sure you know the application deadlines for your schools.
 If you are applying Early Decision or Early Action, most colleges have November application deadlines.
 If you are applying regular decision, applications are usually due in early January.
 Schools often accept SAT and ACT scores after application deadlines, but to verify this you should look up policies at the specific schools where you are planning on submitting scores.

-Harvard, for example, advises you to submit at least one component of its testing requirements (SAT, ACT, or two SAT subject tests) by October for Early Action and November for regular decision.
+Harvard, for example, advises you to submit at least one component of its testing requirements (SAT or ACT) by October for Early Action and November for regular decision.
 However, they will continue to accept results from test dates as late as November for Early Action and as late as January for regular decision.
 There are some schools, including Yale, that will even accept scores from regular decision applicants on tests taken as late as February (for the ACT).

 Make sure you're aware of how late your schools will accept SAT and ACT scores if your scores won't make it there by the application deadline.